SciRooPlot/SciRooPlot/docs/slides/slides.typ

       - Binning can be inferred automatically or specified explicitly with uniform or custom bin edges.

-      - Data can be filtered, derived quantities defined and arbitrary C++ expressions used for projections and selections.
+      - Filter rows, define derived quantities, and use arbitrary ROOT expressions for projections and selections.

       - Entry ranges can be selected to process only subsets of the input.